Aubange-Esch

 As Belgium's transmission system operator, Elia is required to build and operate a reliable grid, thus helping guarantee the country's security of supply, while complying with any and all legislation in force.

 The Aubange-Esch line is key to allowing Belgium and Luxembourg to help one another in maintaining the electricity supply in both countries.
-Elia wants to work with the competent authorities to launch a new planning permit application procedure for the second three-phase transmission line (a circuit, i.e. a set of conductors and cables located on the same side of the pylons in this case) on the Aubange-Esch line in order to resolve the ongoing administrative stalemate.
+In view of the need to resolve the administrative situation of the second three phase transmission line (a circuit, i.e. a set of conductors and cables located on the same side of the pylons in this case) on the Aubange-Esch line, Elia decided to reapply for planning permission for this second circuit in consultation with the relevant authorities.

 Watch the video